|

 • Churches and other volunteer organizations

-• Adult day care centres
+• Adult day programs and centres

 • Organizations such as the Alzheimer Society of Canada